AGROunia: In the government

 In February 2024, the 2024 Polish farmers' protests started in Poland.
 Despite the fact that AGROunia is a part of the incumbent government (the party leader, Michał Kołodziejczak, is the Vice-Minister of Agriculture), the party decided to partake in protests.
 Members of the party appeared in 170 protests across Poland.
 Kołodziejczak defended his party and its presence in protests, stating that the European Union has been devastating to Polish agriculture, citing the European Green Deal and Common Agricultural Policy as particularly condemnable policies.
 Once the protests escalated following the decision of the European Union to extend its grain deal with Ukraine until June 2025, Kołodziejczak condemned the decision and stated that "AGROunia has every right to go out on the road today and protest".
 He also added that he understands the hostility amongst Polish farmers towards Polish government, despite being a part of it.
 In the 2024 Polish local elections, members of AGROunia ran on the lists of the Civic Coalition.

 Later in 2024, the agrarian organizations in Poland became divided between those favoring reaching an agreement with Polish authorities and staunch opponents of negotiations.
-Opponents of negotiations believe that the concessions offered by the government are not sufficient, and also denounce the negotiations as capitulation that will disarm the farmer movement in Poland.
+Opponents of negotiations believed that the concessions offered by the government were insufficient and denounced the negotiations as capitulation of the farmer movement.
 AGROunia signed an agreement with the government in Jesionka near Rzeszów, in which the Ministry of Agriculture pledged to stop the transit of embargoed agricultural products from Ukraine through Poland, include additional restrictions on other Ukrainian products such as cereal, oilseed rape, maize, sugar, poultry, eggs and fruits.
 In addition, grain sold between 1 January and 30 May is to be subsidised.
 In late March, Michał Kołodziejczak partook in talks with the Ukrainian authorities, sparking controversy by accusing the Ukrainian government of exploiting the war to justify unfair trade practices.
 Ukraine reportedly requested that Kołodziejczak be excluded from future talks, but this request was not answered by the Polish Ministry of Agriculture.